swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 To enter a specific event, click on the title of the event category.
 This will open the container in a new tab, where you will be able to enter the corresponding event(s).

+**Minimial Data in Patient Follow-up Form**:

+The minimal data that must be collected in the Patient FUP form is:
+•	Neoplasia
+•	Skin cancer and
+•	Labs

 4.7.1 Kidney
 ===============